 Modris Brasliņš – Drawing Exhibition “Two”

-Modris Brasliņš graduated from the A. Naumovs and K. Zariņš painting workshop at the Latvian Academy of Arts.
-He has participated in several international drawing biennials in India, Switzerland, and the Czech Republic, and is an active figure in Latvian contemporary art.
-Brasliņš has worked as an artist for the magazine “Rīgas Laiks” and has received multiple awards, including recognition at the international drawing biennial in India and in the Latvian Book Publishers Association competition “Zelta ābele”.
-He lives and works in Ogre.
+Modris Brasliņš graduated from the A. Naumov and K. Zariņš painting workshop at the Latvian Academy of Arts.
+He has participated in several international drawing biennials in India, Switzerland and the Czech Republic, and has been actively involved in Latvian contemporary art processes.
+He was an artist for the magazine “Rīgas Laiks”, received several awards, including recognition at the international drawing biennial in India and the Latvian Publishers Association competition “Golden Apple Tree”.
+Modris Brasliņš lives and works in Ogre.

 The creation of the exhibition was supported by an author’s scholarship from the AKKA/LAA association.